OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/User.md

 `func (o *User) UnsetAnyTypeProp()`

 UnsetAnyTypeProp ensures that no value is present for AnyTypeProp, not even an explicit nil
-### GetAnyTypeExceptNullProp

-`func (o *User) GetAnyTypeExceptNullProp() ObjectType`

-GetAnyTypeExceptNullProp returns the AnyTypeExceptNullProp field if non-nil, zero value otherwise.

-### GetAnyTypeExceptNullPropOk

-`func (o *User) GetAnyTypeExceptNullPropOk() (*ObjectType, bool)`

-GetAnyTypeExceptNullPropOk returns a tuple with the AnyTypeExceptNullProp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAnyTypeExceptNullProp

-`func (o *User) SetAnyTypeExceptNullProp(v ObjectType)`

-SetAnyTypeExceptNullProp sets AnyTypeExceptNullProp field to given value.

-### HasAnyTypeExceptNullProp

-`func (o *User) HasAnyTypeExceptNullProp() bool`

-HasAnyTypeExceptNullProp returns a boolean if a field has been set.

 ### GetAnyTypePropNullable

 `func (o *User) GetAnyTypePropNullable() AnyType`